Thermal Pads: Thermal Gap Filler Pads, Thermally Conductive Pads, Thermal Interface Pads

 Thermal Gap Filler Pads Used with Thermal Heat Sinks

-Gap fillers have gained popularity because they are now available in various levels of softness, conductivity, and a wide range of thicknesses.
-Gap filler pads increase the heat transfer efficiency of a heat sink by removing voids or air pockets that act as thermal insulation between a heat source and the sink.
-The soft silicone gel with ceramic particles fills in the voids, creating a conductive path that makes intimate contact between surfaces.
+Gap fillers have gained popularity for improving the efficiency of finned heat sinks and chassis heat sinks.
+Thermal gap filler pads are available in various levels of softness and conductivity, with a wide range of thicknesses.
+Thermal heat sink pads increase the heat transfer efficiency by "wetting out" into the microscopic surfaces of a heat source and heat sink - this includes surface finish of machined, finned heat sinks.
+Voids and air pockets act as thermal insulation that inhibit heat transfer between the heat source and the sink.
+The soft silicone thermal pads also create a thermal bridge that allows conduction to occur between surfaces.
 Thermal gap filler pads are most commonly used in the electronics industry but can be used in many other applications.
 Typical heat sinks are aluminum finned plates, chassis or housings.

 The thicker, softer gap filler can be laid directly over components or features on PCBs such as pins.
 Clamping the gap filler pad between the heat sink and board allows the thermal gap filler pad to conform around components and press against the board to create the intimate contact that optimizes heat sink efficiency.

-Contact Us for further assistance with thermal pads, including thermally conductive pads, conductive thermal pads, thermal interface pads and thermal gap filler pads.
+Contact Us for further assistance with thermal pads, including thermal gap filler pads, thermally insulating foam, heat conductive pads, conductive thermal pads, and thermal interface pads.